Geodatabase vs. Geospatial database: what’s the difference?

 Now, just to be clear, geodatabases can be stored in a geospatial database.

 If you look at the kinds of geodatabase chart above, you’ll discover that enterprise geodatabases are reliant on geospatial databases like Oracle, Microsoft SQL Server, IBM Db2, PostgreSQL, or SAP HANA.
-A geodatabase can rely on a geospatial database, but this will also include storing Esri defined tables as a part of this.
+A geodatabase can rely on a geospatial database, but this will also include storing Esri-defined tables.
 It’s not completely free for the user to make their own choices, and that is what differentiates a geodatabase from a geospatial database.

 What’s the Difference Between a Geodatabase and a Geospatial Database?